waynodiablo/Oystercard/pills/final_project_presentations.md

 Here are some guidelines for your final project presentations:

-* The time limit is 5 minutes.
+* The time limit is usually 5 minutes (this depends on the number of projects, your coach will advise if the time limit is different).
 Practice, practice, practice to ensure you come in under the time limit.
 You'll be cut off at 5 minutes!

 * To guide you on what to include, think what you found interesting about other people’s presentations.